Palli-Moon/Notes/javascript.md

 }
 ```

 This code would loop through all the properties of obj and print out their name. **Note:** in this case, the name of the variables will be printed, **not** their values.
+To print their values, all you need to do is change the second line to `console.log(obj[x]);`, since this will access each property using the brackets notation.